 Histopathology (also called surgical or anatomic pathology) is a vital diagnostic tool for studying and identifying tissue changes in a disease under the microscope.
 The physician may choose to take a small piece of tissue from the disease site or organ (incision biopsy) or may send the whole lesion or organ for histopathological examination (excision biopsy).
 It is mandatory that any tissue removed from a human body is submitted for histopathological examination.

 One the major roles of histopathologists are in the diagnosis and precise categorisation of neoplastic disorders (like various types of cancers).

 The Histopathology lab of Aga Khan University Hospital is divided into various sub-sections, i.e., surgical pathology, cytopathology, special pathology, flow cytometry, cytogenetics and semen analysis.
-The lab is well-equipped with state-of-the-art equipment and is currently run by 11 full-time faculty members and a staff of 44.
+The lab is well-equipped with state-of-the-art equipment and is currently run by fifteen (15) full-time faculty and one (1) part-time faculty member and a staff of fifty (50).

 It is a major referral centre for all over Pakistan and Afghanistan, and it receives approximately 51,500 surgical biopsy specimens and 17,500 cytology specimens per year.
 The Section also participates in various external quality control programmes.